Patents

 See the example of a concordance on the left of this page.

-Issues of the Australian official journal of patents from July 2004 to the present can be found on the IP Australia website under the Journals heading.
+Australian official journal of patents (Supplement) from 28 November 2002 to the present can be found on the IP Australia website under the Journals heading.
+It includes patent applications filed.
+Also included are lapsed, refused, withdrawn and expired patents.